No results found

 Since 2000, five states — Colorado, Florida, Nevada, Ohio, and Virginia — have matched the eventual election winner in all but one election.

-Learn more about voting and elections in the US and and get the facts every week by signing up for our newsletter.
+Learn more about voting and elections in the US, which states are red and blue, and get the facts every week by signing up for our newsletter.

 Election results and voting information